Skip to content

 3 Bit Adder/Subtractor

-Mode selection input, as shown in above figure, controls the operations.
-When mode selection input M=1, the circuit behaves as subtractor whereas for M=0, the circuit behaves as adder.
+Mode selection input, as shown in the above figure, controls the operations.
+When mode selection input M=1, the circuit behaves as a subtractor, whereas for M=0, the circuit behaves as an adder.

 Binary Incrementer

-The binary increment micro operation is defined as addition of one in a register.
-This can be achieved by means of half adders connected in serial manner.
-The block diagram of 3-bit binary incrementer is shown in below figure.
+The binary increment micro operation is defined as the addition of one in a register.
+This can be achieved by means of half adders connected in a serial manner.
+The block diagram of a 3-bit binary incrementer is shown below.

 3 Bit Binary Incrementer in Micro operations